 Our penultimate selection represents what was also great about the 90s: colorful, extravagant, playful, and sexy.
 Except that I would beg the women of TLC not to dress in baggy overalls, which isn’t all that sexy, but I regard TLC as the catalyst for my love of all things black women, especially in their later videos.

 The only part of this video I disagree with is its advocating of condom use.
 This is nowhere more apparent than with regard to Lisa Left-eye Lopez’s condom eyeglass lens, which seems to be less a declaration of safe sex than a preventative measure against pink eye.
-I disagree with condoms because 1. condoms are terrible and 2.
+I disagree with condoms because 1.
+Condoms are terrible and 2.
 I have mistaken the multicolored condoms featured here for fruit roll-ups in the past, and this video therefore recalls terrible memories of my junior high school cafeteria.
-And really, red is not a great color for a condom for a number of reasons, unless your lady enjoys the suggestion that she’s being fucked by a German Shepherd.
+And really, red is not a great color for a condom for a host of reasons, not least because, well, do I really need to explain?

 Regardless, that album pales in comparison with the travesty that is this masterpiece of shit, which captures everything that was wrong with the 90s in an excruciatingly long two minutes and fifty-eight seconds.